Key Takeaways

 - Exhaust System: They’ll be looking for leaks and ensuring the entire system is operating as it should.

-- Inspection Report: Once the inspection is complete, you'll receive a report indicating whether your vehicle passed or failed.
+Inspection Report: Once the inspection is complete, you’ll receive a report indicating whether your vehicle passed or failed.
 If it failed, the report will detail the components that need attention.
+You have 15 days to complete the necessary repairs and return to the same station for a free re-inspection.

 Emissions Inspection: Where It Applies